Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/06_API_REFERENCE/API_FRAMEWORK_ENCRYPTION_INTEGRATION.md

-# [EMOJI] API Framework Encryption Integration - Complete
+# ★ API Framework Encryption Integration - Complete

 > **Encryption suite integrated into shared API architecture for automatic encryption**

 ---

-## [OK] What Was Done
+## ✓ What Was Done

 ### **1. Replaced API Framework Encryption with Shared Suite**
-- [OK] Updated `src/core/api/enhanced/encryption/jwt-encryption.ts` to re-export from shared suite
+- ✓ Updated `src/core/api/enhanced/encryption/jwt-encryption.ts` to re-export from shared suite
-- [OK] All encryption logic now uses `serverless/shared/encryption/`
+- ✓ All encryption logic now uses `serverless/shared/encryption/`
-- [OK] Maintained backward compatibility with existing middleware interface
+- ✓ Maintained backward compatibility with existing middleware interface

 ### **2. Integrated Automatic Encryption into Handlers**
-- [OK] Updated `createEnhancedHandler` to automatically encrypt responses when JWT token is present
+- ✓ Updated `createEnhancedHandler` to automatically encrypt responses when JWT token is present
-- [OK] Encryption happens automatically - no manual wrapping needed
+- ✓ Encryption happens automatically - no manual wrapping needed
-- [OK] Sets `X-Encrypted: true` header when response is encrypted
+- ✓ Sets `X-Encrypted: true` header when response is encrypted

 ### **3. How It Works**